emmo-repo/EMMOntoPy/docs/index.md

 pip install EMMOntoPy
 ```

-Minimal python dependencies can be found in [requirements.txt](requirements.txt)
+Minimal python dependencies can be found in requirements.txt.

 If you want to install with extra functionalities: